Melanoma.

 Can I tell if I have a melanoma?

-Around 65% of melanoma develope de novo whilst 35% develop from a pre-existing mole.
+Around 65% of melanoma develop from scratch, whilst 35% develop from a pre-existing mole.
 In other words, you need to keep an eye out for both changing lesions as well as new lesions!
 This doesn’t help much, right?

 Should you worry about every new lesion?
-Harmless moles continue to appear in Young to middle aged adults whilst adults from their 30’s will will skin lesions like seborrhoeic keratosis and age spots (solar lentigo).
+Harmless moles continue to appear in Young to middle-aged adults, whilst adults from their 30’s can develop skin lesions like seborrhoeic keratosis and age spots (solar lentigo).
 Yet early melanoma can look like either of these lesions.

 How can you evaluate change in a lesion?
 The famous ABCDE is a good starting point.
-A changing lesion is one that has a change in any of the Assymetry, Border, Colour, Diameter or is Evolving.
+A changing lesion is one that changes in either Asymmetry, Border, Colour, Diameter or is Evolving.
 In truth, any change is important.
-Melanoma may not be pigmented.
-Indeed, melanoma may be entirely pink.
+Melanoma may not be pigmented and may be entirely pink.
 The EFG rule was added later to help identify a dangerous type of melanoma called nodular melanoma.

-A self skin check is certaintly better than no skin check but the skin cancer doctor will greatly refine the probability of melanoma with dermoscopy at a skin check.
+A self-skin check is certainly better than no skin check, but the skin cancer doctor will greatly refine the probability of melanoma with dermoscopy at a skin check.

-The initial excision is for diagnosis and staging, not for treatment.
+The initial excision of a Melanoma is for diagnosis and staging, not for treatment.

 The pathology report will indicate how dangerous the melanoma is.
-The single most important information is the ‘Breslow thickness.’
-Under 1mm is ‘good’ whilst >4mm is ‘bad.’
+The single most important information is the ‘Breslow thickness.
+A measurement under 1mm is ‘good’ whilst >4mm is ‘bad’.

 A melanoma will need re-excising after the initial biopsy.